Contemplating today's Gospel

 “In praying, do not babble; your Father knows what you need”

-The Lord's Prayer is the prayer that Jesus Himself taught us, and it is just a compendium of our Christian life.
-Each time we say the Lord's Prayer we let the Father take us by the hand and we ask Him what we need every day to become better sons of God.
-We need not only the material bread, but —more than that— the Celestial Bread: “Let us beg that we never lack the Eucharist bread”.
-We need also to learn to forgive and to be forgiven: “To be able to receive the forgiveness God offers us, let us address ourselves to the Father who loves us”, as it is said in the Mass in the preliminary introduction to our Lord's Prayer.
+The Lord’s Prayer is the prayer that Jesus himself taught us, and it is a summary of Christian life.
+Every time I pray to our Father, I let myself be led by His hand and ask Him for what I need each day to become a better child of God.
+I need not only physical bread, but above all, the Bread of Heaven.
+“Let us ask that we never lack the Bread of the Eucharist.”
+We also need to learn to forgive and to be forgiven: “In order to receive the forgiveness that God offers us, let us turn to the Father who loves us,” say the introductory formulas to the Lord’s Prayer at Mass.

-During Lent, the Church is asking us to go deeper into our prayers.
-Saint John Chrysostom says: “The prayer, our conversation with God, is our best treasure, because it means… being united to him.”
-Oh Lord!
-I need to learn how to pray and how to draw specific benefits for my own life.
-Mostly to live the virtue of charity: the prayer gives me strength to live it better every day.
-And this is why I ask Him daily to help me to forgive not only the small troubles I may have to face from others but, also, the offensive words and attitudes and, more than that, to bear no malice to my fellow men, so that I can sincerely tell them I have forgiven from the bottom of my heart those who are in debt to me.
-I will be able to achieve it because God's Mother will help me at all times.
+During Lent, the Church asks me to deepen my prayer.
+“The highest good is prayer and conversation with God, because it means that we are (…) in union with Him” (St. John Chrysostom).
+Lord, I need to learn to pray and to draw concrete consequences for my life.
+Above all, to live the virtue of charity: prayer gives me the strength to live it better every day.
+For this reason, I ask daily that you help me to forgive the little annoyances of others, to forgive offensive words and attitudes and, above all, not to hold grudges, so that I can sincerely tell you that I forgive my debtors with all my heart.
+I will be able to achieve this because the Mother of God will help me at all times.

 Thoughts on Today's Gospel